burchill/webcomic_crawler/README.md

 It's pretty easy to adjust a few little parameters to make something that collects the time data we want from a webcomic.
 (If you didn't already check the source files on the blog post on my website, you can check the basic implementation of the threaded code there.
 I've actually written a lot of comments in the code, so you can understand it better.
 For the slightly more advanced version, check `web_scraper_threaded_general.py`.)
 You just need to know where the "next" button is, where they put their time in the HTML, and that's it, I think.
 I've written a web scraper that will go through and collect all the relevant data.
 It opens specific links on a page, moves to them, gets data, opens another link, and repeats the process.

+### Why threading?

+The time intensive part of this project is the downloading, not the processing.
+We want max out our download capacity as much as we can, and threading is designed for these I/O situations, especially in what I'm proposing next.
+Threading is not hard to learn in Python.
+My code and a simple Google search should be enough.
+However, as I mention below, we might be using more established packages, in which case we'd be using related, but different mechanisms.

 ## Automatic web crawling

 But we need more than just a few webcomics.  **In some ways, each webcomic is only going to have a single relevant datapoint** (i.e. the last time it updated) **so we need to get a lot**.
 The one datapoint thing isn't 100% true, but I believe the type of model we'd want to means it's basically true.
 Hand-coding each webcomic would be pretty tedious, even if we made a GUI.
 However, it's relatively easy, and relatively cool, to make something that would do this automatically.
 If we had something like this, we could apply the model to all sorts of content creator data sets, like Youtubers, etc.